Store Creation

 Of course, you could also do the intermediate operations in place, which might look like this:

-div { +"selected none programming interests:" }
+div { +"Selected none programming interests:" }

 ul {

-// Don't do this in real world!
+// Don't do this in the real world!

 storedInterests.data